 Here to give her expert tips on what to eat before a 5K, what to avoid, and how else to best prepare yourself is registered dietitian and Cook, Eat, Run author Charlie Watson, RD.
-Watson is a seasoned pro in helping runners (of all levels) properly fuel their bodies during training and especially at race time.
+Watson helps runners (of all levels) properly fuel their bodies during training as well as on race day.
 Keep reading for her insight.

-4. Keep it simple.
 While it's important to keep the nutrient balance of your pre-race meal in mind, the actual prep work shouldn't be complicated.
 After all, the majority of races are in the morning, so you won't have a lot of time to make an elaborate breakfast.
-Some of Watson's personal favorite foods to eat before a 5K:
+Some of Watson's favorite pre-race breakfast foods to eat before a 5K include:

 - Whole grain toast with jam

 The night before a race is also a good time to give your body some carbohydrates that can be used as energy the next day.
 Sweet potatoes, brown rice, and chickpeas are all examples of healthy carbs that can be used to fuel your run.
 A couple meal ideas from Watson's cookbook include sweet potato gnocchi, salmon and sweet potato fishcakes, and Balinese beetroot curry.

 Watch the video below for more tips on what to eat for optimal energy:

 What foods to avoid before running?
 And other tips to keep in mind

 It's important to know what you shouldn't eat or do before a 5K race in order to keep up the pace.